 The takeaway from this case is that inquiries into whether an employer discriminated against an employee on the basis of their disabilities are very fact-intensive as this is a very brief summary.
 In addition, if an employee requests an accommodation they must qualify as an individual with a disability and be able to perform the essential functions of their job with or without a reasonable accommodation.
 In the event you believe you have been discriminated against on the basis of your disability or some other reason, it is best to seek advice of legal counsel.

-Our Ohio employment discrimination attorney is here to provide you with a free consultation if you have questions about your rights under the ADA.
-An experienced Ohio ADA Attorney, he will provide you with an overview of your rights and advise you of the best manner to proceed in order to ensure you are treated properly.
-If you have been discriminated against or terminated because of your pregnancy, our Ohio ADA Attorney will fight for your rights.
-Contact our Ohio ADA Attorney at 1-614-949-1181 for a free consultation.
+Our Ohio employment discrimination attorneys are here to provide you with a free consultation if you have questions about your rights under the ADA.
+Our Experienced Ohio ADA Attorneys will provide you with an overview of your rights and advise you of the best manner to proceed in order to ensure you are treated properly.
+If you have been discriminated against or terminated because of your pregnancy, our Ohio ADA Attorneys will fight for your rights.
+Contact our Ohio ADA Attorneys at 1-614-949-1181 for a free consultation.